 - Conclusion

-What is a material transfer agreement?
+What are material transfer agreements?

 A material transfer agreement generally governs how parties will share and use specific materials for defined purposes.
 Its primary goal is to manage the transfer of materials from a provider to a recipient, safeguarding the materials and the project outputs.